 Generation Listen Leadership Council

-Cyle Perez is the Marketing/PR Associate and Generation Listen Coordinator at Texas Public Radio.
-He is a San Antonio native and is involved in networks such as San Antonio Young Professionals, LOOP, World Affairs Council and the local theatre community.
-Cyle’s primary work experience is in entertainment companies such as Six Flags and Walt Disney World where he created shows and unique experiences for guests from all around the world.
+Cyle Perez is the marketing/public relations associate and Generation Listen coordinator at Texas Public Radio.
+He is a San Antonio native and is involved in networks such as San Antonio Young Professionals, LOOP, World Affairs Council and the local theater community.
+Cyle’s primary work experience is with entertainment companies such as Six Flags and Walt Disney World, where he created shows and unique experiences for guests from all around the world.
 He is excited to lead this initiative because he believes in the TPR mission and the direction of San Antonio’s booming young professional climate.
-Cyle believes through stories, networking, dialogue, and building community that we can shape a better future for the next generation.
+Cyle believes through stories, networking, dialogue and community building that we can shape a better future for the next generation.

-Clare is the Director of Operations for San Antonio Pets Alive, and dedicated to making SA a no-kill community.
+Clare is the director of operations for San Antonio Pets Alive, and dedicated to making the city a no-kill community.
 She loves the TPR programs and the different events in town that connects her to new people and places.
 Cinema Tuesdays, Worth Repeating, and Fest of Tails are some of her favorite TPR events.
-When not working at SAPA, Clare loves riding her bike around the streets of SA, and exploring new spots in the city with her husband, Conor.
+When not working at SAPA, Clare loves riding her bike around town, and exploring new spots in the city with her husband, Conor.

-Brianna Dimas is the Chief Operations Officer for the San Antonio Hispanic Chamber of Commerce.
+Brianna Dimas is the chief operations officer for the San Antonio Hispanic Chamber of Commerce.
 For three consecutive years, she was accepted into the San Antonio Ambassador Program, an initiative launched by former Mayor Julián Castro to encourage more local students to return to San Antonio after graduating from colleges and universities outside of Texas.
-Brianna was recently selected as a “40 Under 40” Award Recipient for the San Antonio Business Journal.
-In her spare time, Brianna serves on the Board of the MOVE San Antonio Foundation and is a founding member of the Texas Public Radio Generation Listen Leadership Council.
+Brianna was recently selected as a “40 Under 40” award recipient for the San Antonio Business Journal.
+In her spare time, Brianna serves on the board of the MOVE San Antonio Foundation and is a founding member of the TPR Generation Listen Leadership Council.

-Adam Gates is an Architect and emerging leader in San Antonio.
-He believes that good design is the result of thoughtful dialog, and that Texas Public Radio will play a vital role in our city's bright future.
-In addition to TPR Gen-Listen Leadership Council, Adam also serves as the Director of AIA-San Antonio Young Architects, and the Master Planning Director for Gardopia Gardens.
+Adam Gates is an architect and emerging leader in San Antonio.
+He believes that good design is the result of thoughtful dialog, and that TPR will play a vital role in our city's bright future.
+In addition to TPR Gen Listen Leadership Council, Adam also serves as the director of AIA-San Antonio Young Architects, and the master planning director for Gardopia Gardens.

 Jenina Hernandez-Nerio has lived in San Antonio since 2004.
-Jenina is from El Paso, Texas and came to San Antonio to attend college at Our Lady of the Lake University.
-After graduation she worked as a producer for KTSA 550 AM before starting her career in Digital Advertising with H-E-B. Jenina has seen San Antonio change and grow so much while living here and she is so excited to see the city's culture grow and thrive.
-Some of Jenina's favorite things to do in the city is ride her bike through the Salado Creek Greenway and along the Mission Trail, check out concerts and local art, and explore the hill country with her husband Joseph.
-Together they have two fur babies, a dog named Leo and a cat named Once (eleven in Spanish).
+Jenina is from El Paso and came to San Antonio to attend college at Our Lady of the Lake University.
+After graduation, she worked as a producer for KTSA 550 AM before starting her career in digital advertising with H-E-B. Jenina has seen San Antonio change and grow so much while living here and she is so excited to see the city's culture grow and thrive.
+Some of Jenina's favorite things to do in the city is ride her bike through the Salado Creek Greenway and along the Mission Trail, check out concerts and local art, and explore the hill country with her husband, Joseph.
+Together they have two fur babies, a dog named Leo and a cat named Once (11 in Spanish).

-Ezra Hurd is a 22 year old student at St. Mary's University studying Business Management with Entrepreneurship and Innovation.
-For the past six years Ezra and his family have owned a book and record store in San Antonio called Imagine Books and Records.
-Through the store Ezra has become the event coordinator as well as organized benefits, music festivals, and been a part of even more outside the shop thanks to the music community.
-Ezra has joined TPR's Generation Listen because he believe in a community that is well-informed and involved and wants to support the next generation of young professionals.
+Ezra Hurd is a 22-year-old student at St. Mary's University studying business management with entrepreneurship and innovation.
+For the past six years, Ezra and his family have owned a book and record store in San Antonio called Imagine Books and Records.
+Through the store, Ezra has become the event coordinator as well as organized benefits, music festivals, and is an active member of the music community.
+Ezra has joined TPR's Generation Listen because he believes in a community that is well-informed and involved and wants to support the next generation of young professionals.

-Regina Peña Jimenez is the Brand Experience Alignment Manager for Whataburger Restaurants.
+Regina Peña Jimenez is the brand experience alignment manager for Whataburger restaurants.
 She is responsible for developing and executing communication outreach campaigns, strategic planning, and media opportunities.
 An active and engaged community organizer, Regina serves on various nonprofit committees throughout San Antonio such as Big Brothers Big Sisters, The Public Theater and the United Way Emerging Leadership Council.
 She also fosters her creative growth by teaching ballet to young girls at Mary Lou’s School of Dance.
-Regina grew up in Bay City, Texas and she received her Bachelor of Arts from the University of Alabama.
+Regina grew up in Bay City, and she received her bachelor of arts degree from the University of Alabama.
 “Roll Tide!”

 Rob is an artist, musician, and content creator.
 His passion for storytelling and connecting with people inspired him to produce Delve Curiously, an interview series that explores the relationship between creativity and curiosity.
 He currently works and studies at the University of Texas at San Antonio.
 You may find him playing a gig or riding his bike around downtown.

-Hallease (pronounced Hall - lease) is a video producer, editor, and digital storyteller based in San Antonio, Texas.
+Hallease (pronounced Hall - lease) is a video producer, editor, and digital storyteller based in San Antonio.
 She has always enjoyed storytelling, creating small skits with her first video camera and neighborhood friends.
-She graduated from the University of Texas at Austin with a BS in Radio - Television - Film.
+She graduated from the University of Texas at Austin with a bachelor's degree in radio, television and film.
 Always interested in documenting and reflecting on her life, she created her Youtube channel – Hallease.
 This allows her to catalog her life through short films reviews and occasional collaborations.

 Kirk originally came to San Antonio as a 2010 Teach For America corps member and elementary teacher in San Antonio ISD.
 After his two-year teaching commitment, Kirk headed to NYC to work on Teach For America's national Marketing & Communications Team.
-Three years of the Big Apple was enough to remind Kirk of what was important--kind people, delicious tacos, and a community committed to building a brighter future.
-In 2015, Kirk returned to San Antonio and joined the Marketing and Communications team at KIPP San Antonio Public Schools shortly after.
-Kirk is a 2010 graduate from the Communications Studies program at West Texas A&M University and a former WTAMU Student Body President.
+Three years of the Big Apple was enough to remind Kirk of what was important: kind people, delicious tacos, and a community committed to building a brighter future.
+In 2015, Kirk returned to San Antonio and joined the marketing and communications team at KIPP San Antonio Public Schools.
+Kirk is a 2010 graduate from the communications studies program at West Texas A&M University and a former WTAMU student body president.
 In his spare time, Kirk can be found chugging coffee, practicing yoga, eating a taco, and exploring the ever-changing San Antonio community.

-Matteo Treviño serves as the Communications Coordinator in City Councilwoman Ana Sandoval’s Office.
-He joined the office after graduating from the University of Texas at San Antonio with a BA in Philosophy and working for MOVE San Antonio.
+Matteo Treviño serves as the communications coordinator in City Councilwoman Ana Sandoval’s Office.
+He joined the office after graduating from the University of Texas at San Antonio with a bachelor's degree in philosophy and working for MOVE San Antonio.
 Matteo is a proud patron of the Rollercade on Recoleta, where he regularly belts verses of John Legend’s underrated, “Who do we think we are?”